anh1231/LOL-ADC-Analyis/README.md

 ###### This is a histogram showing the distribution of game lengths throughout the dataset and as we can see the curve is relatively normal thus showing that a majority of games usually last around 30 minutes.
 Which is an interesting data point to keep in mind as ADCs are usually considered the "scaling" position which basically means that they need time and gold in order to get strong while midlaners usually have more agency in the game being strong from around mid to late game.

 ### Bivariate Analysis
-I have chosen to perform Bivariate Analysis on the two features of **_totalgold_** and **_position_**.
+I have chosen to perform Bivariate Analysis on the two features of **_'totalgold'_** and **_'position'_**.
 This should give us quite interesting results as it will show which position makes the most gold, which is often correlated with success and strength in game.

 <iframe